bytecodealliance/wasmtime/crates/lightbeam/README.md

   ret
 ```

-Now obviously I'm not advocating for replacing Firefox's optimising compiler with Lightbeam since the latter can only really produce better code when receiving optimised WebAssembly (and so debug-mode or hand-written WebAssembly may produce much worse output).
+Now obviously I'm not advocating for replacing Firefox's optimizing compiler with Lightbeam since the latter can only really produce better code when receiving optimized WebAssembly (and so debug-mode or hand-written WebAssembly may produce much worse output).
 However, this shows that even with the restrictions of a streaming compiler it's absolutely possible to produce high-quality assembly output.
 For the assembly above, the Lightbeam output runs within 15% of native speed.
 This is paramount for one of Lightbeam's intended usecases for real-time systems that want good runtime performance but cannot tolerate compiler bombs.

 ## Specification compliance